microsoft/extendvs/README.md

 * Provide IntelliSense for emerging programming languages
 * Offer light bulbs that help developers write better code
 * Integrate new project types into Visual Studio

+For more information check out our [project page!] (http://microsoft.github.io/extendvs/)